Mohammedvaraliya/Data-Structures-and-Algorithms/Strings/README.md

     we want an integer 1 from given str '1', so

     ord('1') - ord('0') = 1

     like other integers,
     ord('2') - ord('0') = 2
     ord('3') - ord('0') = 3
     ord('4') - ord('0') = 4

-    hence, we get our number
+    hence, we get our integers